Ask Matt AI

 Guide to Martial Arts Disciplines and Dojo Flooring

-By Brett Hart Created: August, 2017 - Modified: June, 2022
+By Brett Hart Created: August, 2017 - Modified: May, 2024

 If you're gaining interest in the exciting world of martial arts and are looking to take your commitment to the next level by setting up your own home or commercial training facility, knowing where to begin can be intimidating.
-With hundreds of different martial arts disciplines originating from dozens of countries, how can you be sure you and your training space are speaking the same language when shopping for the safest, most durable and most appropriate training hall or for your needs.
+With hundreds of different martial arts disciplines originating from dozens of countries, how can you be sure you and your training space are speaking the same language when shopping for the safest, most durable and most appropriate training hall or dojo flooring for your needs.

 dojo dojang gym or kwoon flooringHere are a few quick answers to the questions: Where does your discipline originate? and Are you creating a dojo, dojang, gym or kwoon?
 While all of those terms may refer to a similar space, each has a different origin and possibly a different intent.
 Knowing the terminology is important.
 Not all martial arts are created equal as each has a different focus.